Family (1994 TV series): Premise

 The final episode focuses on Paula, the emotionally and physically battered mother, who attempts to reclaim her identity and her life without her husband.

 Broadcast

-The series was broadcast in the Republic of Ireland on RTÉ One.
+The series was broadcast in Ireland on RTÉ One.
 It aired in the United Kingdom on BBC1.
 The series was a co-production by both public broadcasters RTÉ Television and BBC.
-The series also aired in Sweden, as well as Canada.
+The series also aired in Sweden, as well as Canada and Australia.

 Video release

 The series was released on video for the first time ever on 27 June 2011 as a 2-disc DVD set in the UK & Ireland.
 Edits were made for contractual reasons.
 The release included a thirty-minute contemporary interview with director Michael Winterbottom, writer Roddy Doyle and producer Andrew Eaton.